Generalized quasirandom properties of expanding graph sequencesedding: Preliminaries

+Lov\'asz and S\'os~\cite{LovSos} gave the following definition of a generalized quasirandom graph sequence. \begin{definition} Given a model graph $H$ on $k$ vertices with vertex-weights $r_1 ,\dots ,r_k$ and edge-weights $p_{ij} = p_{ji}$, $1\le i\le j \le k$ (entries of $\PP$), $(G_n )$ is $H$-quasirandom if $G_n \to W_H$ as $n\to\infty$ (in terms of the convergence of homomorphism densities, and $W_H$ is the step-function graphon assigned to $H$). \end{definition} The above graph-converge means that for every fixed simple graph $F$, the number of copies of $F$ in $G_n $ is asymptotically the same as the number of copies of $F$ in a generalized random graph on $n$ vertices and the same model graph $H$.
+More precisely, by~\cite{Borgs}, we say that $G_n \to W_H$ if for any simple graph $F$,

+If $|V(F)| =s$, then we also have an integral formula for the homomorphism density of the simple graph $F$ in the graphon $W_H$:

+Note that the $G_n \to W_H$ convergence is also equivalent to the following: the cut-distance between the graphons $W_{G_n}$ and $W_H$ tends to 0 as $n\to \infty$.

+As Definition~\ref{qgenrand} lays the foundation of the generalized quasirandomness, we want to establish equivalent properties resembling those of the Chung-Graham-Wilson paper.
+Actually, Definition~\ref{qgenrand} complies with the above $P_1 (s)$ property, since isomorphism densities can be related to homomorphism ones.

+We also introduce some notation and former theorems (called facts) that are needed in our main theorems.
 Let $G=(V, \A)$ be an undirected, \textit{edge-weighted graph} on the $n$-element vertex-set $V$ with the $n\times n$ symmetric weighted adjacency matrix $\A$; the entries satisfy $a_{ij}=a_{ji}\ge 0$, $a_{ii}=0$ and they are similarities between the vertex-pairs.
 If we have a \textit{simple graph} $G$, then $\A$ is the usual 0-1 adjacency matrix.

 The \textit{modularity matrix} of $G$ is defined as $\M =\A -\d \d^T $ (see~\cite{Newman}), where the entries of $\d$ are the \textit{generalized vertex-degrees} $d_i =\sum_{j=1}^n a_{ij}$ $(i=1,\dots ,n )$, and $\A$ is normalized in such a way that $\sum_{i=1}^n \sum_{j=1}^n a_{ij}=1$; this assumption does not hurt the generality, since neither the forthcoming \textit{normalized modularity matrix} nor the multiway discrepancies to be defined are affected by the scaling of the entries of $\A$.
 The normalized modularity matrix of $G$ (see~\cite{Bolla11}) is